Sereg20/Task_Center/IAS_config/4 Create System Admin/README.md

 ## Details

 With this step you will create a System Administrator which is required for

-- Configuring Users Provisioning in Identity Provisioning Service (IPS)
+- Setting up Users Provisioning in Identity Provisioning Service (IPS)
-- Create Destinations in SAP BTP
+- SAP BTP Destinations creation

 ### Step 1: Create a System Administrator